2025 USF2000 Championship: Mid-season

 Brady Golan left DEForce Racing and the series ahead of the round at Indianapolis as he made the mid-season step up to USF Pro 2000 with Turn 3 Motorsport.
 In his stead, the team fielded two drivers making the respective step up to USF2000 in the brothers Patricio and Rodrigo González.
 Sarah Fisher Hartman Racing meanwhile enlisted 2023 champion Simon Sikes to drive a second car for the event alongside Wian Boshoff.

 After winning the first five races in a row, then-championship leader Liam McNeilly encountered visa issues when returning to the US ahead of round 6.
 That saw him withdraw from the Grand Prix of Indianapolis before being forced to end his campaign altogether.
 Ryan Giannetta also missed the round at IRP, as did Simon Sikes.
 In his stead, Sarah Fisher Hartman Racing fielded Elliot Cox, who returned to the team after a two-race step up to USF Pro 2000 at the Grand Prix of St. Petersburg.

 Majman did not enter the Grand Prix of Road America, while Cox departed the series after his one-race outing and Giannetta returned.
 That round also saw the series debut of five drivers: Thomas Nordqvist (DEForce Racing), JT Hoskins (JHDD), Brenden Cooley and Kaylee Countryman (Exclusive Autosport) all made the step up from USF Juniors, while Harley Keeble made his series debut for JHDD.

 All five of Road America's series debutants as well as the two González brothers did not enter the Grand Prix of Mid-Ohio.
 Majman meanwhile returned to the No. 7 JHDD car, while DEForce Racing saw the series debut of Mazda MX-5 Cup driver Vaughn Mishko in their No. 17 car.

 Mishko did not return for the Grand Prix of Toronto, while Benchmark's Ayrton Houk was also absent.
 Kaylee Countryman meanwhile was back in the No. 95 Exclusive Autosport car for a second race weekend after her debut at Road America, and both González brothers also returned to DEForce Racing.

 Countryman and the González brothers stepped back down to USF Juniors for the Portland finale, while Boshoff and Sarah Fisher Hartman Racing were also absent.
 Mishko meanwhile returned for another outing in the No. 17 DEForce Racing entry, while ENVE Motorsport also joined the championship for the final round ahead of their full-season debut in 2026, fielding debutant Spencer Hancock.

 Schedule

 The 2025 schedule was revealed on September 17, 2024.
 The championship visited the same eight circuits as it did in 2024: two street circuits, five road courses and one oval.
-All rounds except the weekends at NOLA and Lucas Oil Indianapolis Raceway Park ran in support of the IndyCar Series.
+All rounds except the weekend at Avondale, LA (NOLA Motorsports Park) ran in support of the IndyCar Series.
+The Lucas Oil Indianapolis Raceway Park round, while officially separate, was held as part of the Carb Night Classic, held after Carburetion Day practice at the nearby Indianapolis Motor Speedway.